getify/You-Dont-Know-JS/get-started/ch1.md

 In particular, Chapter 4 identifies three main pillars around which the JS language is organized: scope/closures, prototypes/objects, and types/coercion.
 JS is a broad and sophisticated language, with many features and capabilities.
 But all of JS is founded on these three foundational pillars.

-Keep in mind that even though this book is titled "Getting Started", it's **not intended as a beginner/intro book**.
+Keep in mind that even though this book is titled "Get Started", it's **not intended as a beginner/intro book**.
 This book's main job is to get you ready for studying JS deeply throughout the rest of the series; it's written assuming you already have familiarity with JS over at least several months experience before moving on in YDKJSY.
-So to get the most out *Getting Started*, make sure you spend plenty of time writing JS code to build up your experience.
+So to get the most out *Get Started*, make sure you spend plenty of time writing JS code to build up your experience.

 Even if you've already written a lot of JS before, this book should not be skimmed over or skipped; take your time to fully process the material here. **A good start always depends on a solid first step.**